-ALL STUDENTS ALL STUDENTS IN GRADES 9-12 PLEASE MARK EACH APPLICABLE SPACE: RELEASE TO MILITARY: A I do NOT consent to the release of directory information about the student named below outside the Great Hearts Monte Vista North system to sources such as an institution of higher education or newspapers and other media, except as authorized by law.
-C. I do NOT consent to the release of directory information to the military about the student named below.
-B. I do NOT consent to the release of photographs or directory information within the Great Hearts Monte Vista North system such as yearbooks, rosters for sports information, programs or articles.

-PRINT Student's Full Legal Name

-Students Date of Birth (month/day/year)

-PRINT Parent/Guardian/Full Legal Name
+ALL STUDENTS ALL STUDENTS IN GRADES 9-12 PLEASE MARK EACH APPLICABLE SPACE: RELEASE TO MILITARY: A I do NOT consent to the release of director information about the student named below outside to Great Hearts Monte Vista North system to sources sure as an institution of higher education or newspapers and other media, except as authorized by law. information to the military about the student named below.
+B I do NOT consent to the release photographs or directory information within the Gre Hearts Monte Vista North system such as yearbook rosters for sports information, programs or articles. at PRINT Student's Full Legal Name S tudents Date of Birth (month/day/year) PRINT Parent/Guardian/Full Legal Name P arent/Guardian Signature Date (month/day/year)

-Parent/Guardian Signature

-Date (month/day/year)